What is a co-signer for a student loan?

 - Co-signers are equally responsible and legally obligated to repay the loan.
 A co-signer should consider whether they are willing and able to repay the loan if the student borrower does not repay the loan on time.

 - Any late or missed payments for a co-signed loan will affect both the co-signer and the student’s credit history.
 A co-signer should decide before co-signing a loan whether they are willing to risk harm to their credit record if the student borrower does not repay the loan.

 - Private lenders often hire collection agencies to get a co-signer to repay.
 A lender or a debt collector may also sue a co-signer.

-Some servicers may offer to release the co-signer from the loan once the primary borrower or student borrower makes a certain number of on-time payments and meets other credit requirements, including a credit check.
-Many student loan servicers do not tell you when you are eligible to have your co-signer released.
+Some lenders may offer to release the co-signer from the loan once the primary borrower or student borrower makes a certain number of on-time payments and meets other credit requirements, including a credit check.
+Many lenders and student loan servicers do not proactively tell you when you are eligible to have your co-signer released.